-What Is Pork Shoulder And How To Use It In Recipes
+What Is Kasim And How To Use It In Recipes

 4 Pochero Recipe with Pork and Beans

 What makes this pochero so delicious?
 It's not the hearty pork chunks but also the chorizo pieces that give this pochero dish a smokiness that is unique.
 Plus, the sauce is extra chunky, all thanks to a can of the pork and beans that is added to the tomato sauce base.

 5 Herbed Pork and Mung Bean Patties Recipe

 Monggo or mung beans is almost always relegated to Friday meals but we say, it doesn't need to be be that way.
 Why not use up some of those beans to make these homemade ground pork patties a breakfast meal that you can enjoy any time of the week?
 The ground pork is especially delicious since it can be made from chunks of fatty and meaty pork kasim.

 The hamoncito is a great holiday main dish menu choice.
 It's a stunning piece of a whole pork kasim rolled up into a roll, plus it's super delicious and appetizing since it marries two of our favorite tastes: pork and the sweetness of the pineapples.
 For this recipe, it's not just pineapples that give it extra flavor but the combo of pineapple and orange in the juice combined with some brown sugar that makes it truly special.

 Thinking about what to cook next?
 Join our Facebook group, Yummy Pinoy Cooking Club, to get more recipe ideas, share your own dishes, and find out what the rest of the community are making and eating!